 Universe paradigm.
 It is now mostly concerned with black holes, dark matter,

 and keeping itself funded.
-It has left the real world, so much so, that one
+It has left the real world behind, so much so, that one

 wonders why they use telescopes anymore.
-Why don't astrophysicists emulate
+Why don't astrophysicists just

 their great hero, Stephen Hawking, and just use their imagination supported

 by computers to model reality?
-Why don't they focus on developing more
+Why don't they just completely focus on developing more

 algorithms to generate the necessary information to fill in the gaps?